-Open admission policy as described above for most students, but other (explain)
+Open admission policy as described above for most students, but other (explain): Eligibility Index

+C7.
 Relative importance of each of the following academic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Rigor of secondary school record
+Rigor of secondary school record Yes No No No

-Class rank
+Class rank No No No Yes

-Academic GPA
+Academic GPA Yes No No No

-Standardized test scores
+Standardized test scores Yes No No No

-Application Essay
+Application Essay No No No Yes

-Recommendation(s)
+Recommendation(s) No No No Yes

+C7.
 Relative importance of each of the following non-academic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Interview
+Interview No No No Yes

-Extracurricular activities
+Extracurricular activities No No No Yes

-Talent/ability
+Talent/ability No No No Yes

-Character/personal qualities
+Character/personal qualities No No No Yes

-First generation
+First generation No Yes No No

-Alumni/ae relation
+Alumni/ae relation No No No Yes

-Geographical residence
+Geographical residence No No No Yes

-State residency
+State residency No No No Yes

-Religious affiliation/commitment
+Religious affiliation/commitment No No No Yes

-Racial/ethnic status
+Racial/ethnic status No No No Yes

-Volunteer work
+Volunteer work No No No Yes

-Work experience
+Work experience No No No Yes

-Level of applicant's interest
+Level of applicant's interest No No No No

-SAT and ACT Policies
+SAT and ACT Policies chills

+C8.
 Entrance exams

+C8A.
 Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
 Yes

-If yes, place yes in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+If yes, place yes in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2010.

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT No No Yes No No

-ACT only No No No No No
+ACT only No No No No Yes

-SAT only No No No No No
+SAT only No No No No Yes

-SAT and SAT Subject Tests or ACT No No No No No
+SAT and SAT Subject Tests or ACT No No No No Yes

-SAT Subject Tests only No No No No No

-If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2009, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B.If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):